Ôn Lăng Assembly Hall

-Quan Am Temple is a Chinese-style Buddhist temple located on Lao Tu Street in Cho Lon, District 5, Ho Chi Minh City, Vietnam.
+The Ôn Lăng Assembly Hall (Hội quán Ôn Lăng / 溫陵會館), also known as the Quan Âm Temple (Chùa Quân Âm), is a Chinese-style Buddhist temple located on Lão Tử Street in Chợ Lớn ward, Ho Chi Minh City, Vietnam.
 Founded in the 19th century, it is dedicated to Guanyin (Quan Âm), the Chinese goddess of mercy and the Chinese form of the Indian bodhisattva Avalokiteshvara.

 The pagoda is popular among both Vietnamese and Chinese Buddhists; most of its inscriptions are in Chinese characters, but some have had Vietnamese labels added.
 In addition to veneration of Guanyin and the teachings of the Buddha, the pagoda also includes Pure Land worship of the Amitabha Buddha (A Di Da Phat), elements of Taoism, and the folk worship of the Fujianese sea goddess Mazu in her role as the "Queen of Heaven" (Thien Hau).

 History

 The temple was built by Hokkien immigrants to the city in the late 19th century.

 Layout

 On one side of Lao Tu Street is the pagoda complex, with an entrance through a gatehouse; on the other side is an associated garden with an artificial pond.
 The pagoda complex itself consists of a small front courtyard, an antechamber with an altar to the Jade Emperor, a main chamber with an altar to Mazu, and a large rear courtyard dominated by the statue of Guanyin.